lzjzx1122/FaaSFlow/README.md

 ## <span id="jumpexper">Run Experiment</span>

 We provide some test scripts under `test/`.
+And the expected results is in `test/expected_results`.
 **<span id="note">Note:**</span> We recommend restarting all `test_server.py` and `gateway.py` processes whenever you start the `*test.py` script, to avoid any potential bug.
 The restart will clear all background function containers and reclaim the memory space.

 ### Response Latency